rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

   -   OFF - Standby Off, SELECT to change.
 - DLAY S xxx - Time between each connect retry.
 - <-DONE     - Go back to main menu.

+If STANDBY is enabled, the tuner will enter STANDBY state after being connected to the transceiver and then disconnected.
+It will then try to reconnect for the standby HOURS set, then POWER OFF at timeout.
+Any button action will power the Tuner up again trying to reconnect for a period - another short button push will clear stanby.
+In standby OFF mode the Tuner will still try to reconnect, but will do normal POWER OFF according to the CELL setting timeout and require >3 seconds button push to wake.

 #### RELAY TEST sub-menu:
 - ANT RELAY? - Change antenna switch setting (only when not CONNECTED), SELECT to start.